MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [ ] C. Privacy and Security `Incorrect because privacy and security involve protecting user data and ensuring it is kept confidential.`
 - [x] D. Inclusiveness `Correct because inclusiveness focuses on making AI accessible to everyone, including people with disabilities.`

-## Q: Matching AI Workloads with Scenarios
+## Q17: Matching AI Workloads with Scenarios

 > Match the types of AI workloads to the appropriate scenarios.